zone-64/GDTrax/README.md

 Make sure to add the scripts path to the autoload in your project settings before you do anything else

-## Basic Commands
+## Basic Functions

-- load_track(path: String, pitch: float = 1.0, force_play: bool = false)
+If a function parameter is surrounded by <> then its an optional parameter

+GdTrax.load_track(path, <pitch>, <force_play>)

-  Loads the audio file without actually playing it.
-If you wish to play the audio file then you would have to set the force_play parametre to true.
+This function loads the audio file for use.
+If you wish to play the file after its finished loading then set the force_play parameter to true

 For example:

   func _ready():
-      GdTrax.load_track("music/town.mp3", 1.0, true)
+    GdTrax.load_track("snd/mus/meadows.mp3", 1.0, true)